VanquishedWombat/vwCropper/readme.md

 ## Creating a vwCropper

-A single vwCropper instance is all that is needed to power image cropping for all the Konva.Paths on your Konva canvas.
+A single vwCropper instance is all that is needed to power image cropping for any Konva.Shape that supports fillPatternImage.

 To make a cropper instantiate a new `vwCropper` - note the config object used at instantiation differs from the one in the `cropper.init()` - see below.
+The target shape is locked and a cropper appears around it allowing the user to select all or part of an image by positioning and scaling the image until the desired area of the image is on view.

 ```js